Religion as I See It

 There's a general notion here in India that religious followings especially the more conservative types are primarily owed to illiteracy.
 An undeniable fact, I do second that but at the same time I believe partly its illiteracy and primarily its perception building, propaganda, the existing sheep mentality and make belief in some sort of utopia.
 With regards to the west, while education may not be the guiding force but perhaps perception and ignorance may be.
 The sense of religious belonging perhaps removes the rational aspect.
 It's hard for me to understand how a person, specifically a mortal can tell you 'what awaits after death' or the fact that there is a la la land called 'Heaven', the fact that a 'divine light in the sky' would guide you through all your troubles.
 To me, this is nonsensical argument unless somebody can prove it, more like 'been there done that'!
 Back in old days, when we could just gaze at the wide sky, the stars, the moon and fancy them as they were out of our reach, it would still have made enough sense to believe in the so called divine light.
 But today, with satellites floating around, spaceships conquering skies, hell no!

 Our so called sages, god men, clerics, evangelists, priests etc have an important role to play here, typically with regards to this self-superiority pertaining to one's faith and looking down upon the other albeit they fail often.
-Ideally they all should talk about coexistence and peace but instead, they instill self-superiority.
-They do share much of the blame for misrepresentation of religion.
-Despite their mass following and obligation, they tend to deliberately misinterpret religion or religious practices, setting wrong precedents in most cases.
+Ideally they all should talk about coexistence and peace but instead, they instill self-superiority while stashing their pockets.
+Of course there's nothing wrong in pursuing preaching as a profession but not practising it and purely using it for self-gains, I say that's completely devilish.
+Often, they do share much of the blame for misrepresentation of religion.
+Despite their mass following and an obligation rightly so, they tend to deliberately misinterpret religion or religious practices, setting wrong precedents in most cases.
+Some religions this berthen is extremely prejudiced and doesn't even shy away from promoting radical thoughts or even inciting violence.

 Science and Religion